cabforum/smime/SBR.md

 3. Translated Name

-   In order to include a Latin character name in the EV certificate that is not a direct Romanization of the registered name (e.g. an English Name)  the CA MUST verify that the Latin character name is:
+   In order to include a Latin character name in the Certificate that is not a direct Romanization of the registered name (e.g. an English Name)  the CA MUST verify that the Latin character name is:

    A.  Included in the Articles of Incorporation (or equivalent document) filed as part of the organization registration; or
    B.  Recognized by a QTIS in the Applicant's Jurisdiction of Incorporation as the Applicant's recognized name for tax filings; or